dbkblk/rand_website/pages/features/index.md

 ---
 layout: page
-title: "New features (since Beyond the Sword)"
+title: "New features (since 'Beyond the Sword')"
 date: 2015-01-15
 modified:
 excerpt: "List the features of the mod"